JeroenPeterBos/notabene-cli/docs/getting_started.rst

 Installing the Library
 ======================

-You can use pip to install `notabene`.
+You can use pip to install `notabene-cli`.

 .. code-block:: sh

-    pip install notabene
+    pip install notabene-cli